Michael-Yount/my_bad_bank_react/README.md

 ## The tech stack for this project:

-## I sed a React frontend and I am currently adding an Express server through Node, while useing a Mongo database for my back-end stores.
+## I used a React frontend and I am currently adding an Express server through Node, while useing a Mongo database for my back-end stores.

 ## Here is a link to the AWS s3 bucket webdrop.  https://michaelyountbankingapp.s3.us-east-2.amazonaws.com/build/index.html